 - Corporal injury to a spouse

-You could be incarcerated and fined if you are convicted of domestic violence charges in San Diego.
-If you go through a divorce and you have a domestic violence conviction on your record, you could be denied alimony and custody of your children.
+You could be incarcerated and fined if convicted of domestic violence charges in San Diego.
+If you go through a divorce and have a domestic violence conviction on your record, you could be denied alimony and custody of your children.
 Protect your rights with the help of a violent crimes lawyer in San Diego from the Simmrin Law Group.

 Get Help with Murder Charges in California